Theoretical Questions About Developing a Community with a Shared Future for Mankind

 The development of a community with a shared future will happen in different stages.
 Theoretically, it could be divided into the primary, middle and high stages, measured by the closeness of interconnectivity, the convergence of interests, the synchronization of development, the sharing of responsibilities, acceptance of a common set of values, and the coordination of actions.

-II.
-The Relationship between Me and the Community
+between Me and the Community

 The meaning of a community with a shared future for mankind can only be explained well when the relations between Me (China) and the Community are well defined.

 The basic logic is that Me is part of and an embodiment of the Community.
 The destiny of Me and that of mankind is closely intertwined and inseparable, but not identical or fully synchronized.
 As Me and more and more other parties form an increasingly stronger community, the world will move closer towards a community of mankind, and recognize the contribution and value of Me.

 As a subject, Me is an advocate, builder, and participant of the Community.
 Me contributes to and leads the development of the Community.

 The concept of the Community turns “me and you”and “you, me, and him/her” into “us”, just as the concept of “global village” makes peoples of different countries “villagers” and the Internet turns them into “netizens”.
 The concept of the Community will strengthen the awareness of a “global village”, “homeland of mankind”, and “Greater Community”.

 III.
 What kind of a

 While making clear what a community with a shared future for mankind is, it is also necessary to know what this community should look like.